seznam/ima/docs/tutorial/fetching-data.md

 So how do we actually start using our post service?
 First we need to wire everything up, well we actually already did that.
-You may have noticed that in most of the classed we used some weird static getter called `$dependencies`, that's how IMA.js built in dependency injection works.
+You may have noticed that in most of the classes we used some weird static getter called `$dependencies`, that's how IMA.js built in dependency injection works.

 IMA.js uses internally the Object Container class to handle all dependencies (you can